Ms. Jennifer Hostetter

 Ms. Jennifer Hostetter is a thirty-year veteran of the service industry.
 She has over twenty years of experience in food and beverages, where she has served in numerous capacities both in and out of the kitchen.
 She also spent seven years in high-end retail sales working in various management roles for the Fine French Linen company, Yves Delorme.
 Ms. Hostetter holds a Master of Food Culture & Communications from the University of Gastronomic Sciences in Italy, a Bachelor of Arts in History from Covenant College, and an Associates of Science in Culinary Arts from Johnson & Wales University.
 In addition, Ms. Hostetter is a Certified Specialist of Wine and she is currently working towards certification as a Specialist of Spirits, both awarded through the Society of Wine Educators.

-Chef Hostetter currently teaches Techniques of Food Production to Rosen College students.
-She honed her cooking skills working in various fine-dining restaurant and catering kitchens in Charleston, South Carolina; St. Louis, Missouri; and Chattanooga, Tennessee.
-Chef Hostetter served as a Food Editor and Manager of Recipe Development for a large multi-national Marketing Corporation in the supermarket industry.
-She also worked as a Research and Development Consultant for Tavistock Restaurants.
-She has published articles for a variety of academic, marketing and lifestyle publications on topics such as Food Ethics, Food and Punishment, Food Culture and Cuisine, and more.
-She currently runs her own Catering and Personal Chef Business, and she teaches cooking classes at Harry P. Leu Gardens in Orlando, Florida.
+Early in her career, Ms. Hostetter honed her culinary skills working in various fine-dining restaurant and catering kitchens in Charleston, South Carolina; St. Louis, Missouri; and Chattanooga, Tennessee.
+She also served as a Food Editor and Manager of Recipe Development for a large multi-national marketing corporation servicing the supermarket industry; and as a Research and Development Consultant for Tavistock Restaurants, right here in Orlando.
+More recently, Ms. Hostetter has operated her own catering business since 2016 and she teaches cooking and beverage classes at Harry P. Leu Gardens.